 How does co-browsing work when a user phones in?

-Co-browsing works exceptionally well with incoming calls.
+Co-browsing works exceptionally well with incoming and outgoing calls.

 Below you can see an example, uniquely generated, support code in the footer of the Upscope home page.